The National Defence University Research Evaluation Panel Starts its Work

 - Rod Thornton, Associate Professor and Senior Lecturer, King’s College London and UK Defence Academy.

-- Kalle Kivimäki, Adjunct Professor of Finnish History at Tampere University.
+- Ville Kivimäki, Adjunct Professor of Finnish History at Tampere University.